kennyki/Regotcha/vuejs/README.md

 # VueJS

-::: warning
+::: tip
+[Vue.js](https://vuejs.org/) - The Progressive JavaScript Framework

-This is referring to VueJS 2.x
+Note: This is referring to VueJS 2.x
 :::

 | Table of Contents |